Xaelvoryx/Stimulate/README.md

 - Open an issue on GitHub for bug reports or feature requests
 - Check existing issues for solutions
 - Review the documentation for common questions

-### Community
-Join the community to connect with other AI builders and share your experiences with the catalog.

 ## Future Roadmap